ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 Due to using Webpack Encore, installing and updating eZ Platform now [requires Node.js and yarn](updating_ez_platform.md#3-update-the-app).

-This release also changes support for versions of third-party software:
+This release also changes support for versions of the third-party software:

 - Solr 4 is no longer supported.
 Use Solr 6 instead (Solr 6.6LTS recommended).
 - Apache 2.2 is no longer supported.
 Use Apache 2.4 instead.
 - Varnish 4 is no longer supported.
 Use Varnish 5.1 or higher (6.0LTS recommended).

-For full list of supported versions see [Requirements](../getting_started/requirements.md).
+For full list of supported versions, see [Requirements](../getting_started/requirements.md).

-## Full list of new features, improvements and bug fixes since v2.4
+## Full list of new features, improvements, and bug fixes since v2.4

 | eZ Platform  | eZ Enterprise  |
 |--------------|------------|